Stillante

 Cook service – No third-party suppliers allowed: the services will be provided by the villa management and in-house staff

-Cost of food and beverages
+Cost of food and beverage

 NOTES